andremoeller/sagemaker-python-sdk/README.rst

 SageMaker Python SDK has unit tests and integration tests.

+You can install the libraries needed to run the tests by running :code:`pip install --upgrade .[test]` or, for Zsh users: :code:`pip install --upgrade .\[test\]`

 **Unit tests**

-tox is a prerequisite for running unit tests so you need to make sure you have it installed.
-To run the unit tests:
+To run the unit tests, you'll need to have interpreters for Python 2.7 and Python 3.5 installed.

+To run the unit tests with tox, run:

 ::